 Madame Jealousy (1918) Famous Players Film Co.
 Distributor: Famous Players-Lasky Corp.; Paramount Pictures Corp.
 Presenter: Adolph Zukor.
 Director: Robert G. Vignola.
 Scenario: Eve Unsell.
 Story: George V. Hobart.
 Camera, Ned Van Buren.
 Cast: Pauline Frederick, Thomas Meighan, Frank Losee, Charles Wellesley, Isabel O'Madigan, Elsie Macleod, Ina Rorke, Frances Cappelano, Grace Barton, Edwin Sturgis, Marcia Harris, J.K.
 Murray.
+Filmed at least partly in St. Augustine, Florida.
 5 reels.

 This unusual allegorical film appears to be LOST